shreythecray/secret-messages/README.md

 ### Chapter 3: Morse Code API

+*NOTE: The Morse API has a rate limit, which may give you an error if you run it too too many times within the hour.
+In this case, you will have to wait for some time before continuing.*

 In this last Chapter, you will integrate the Fun Translations Morse API to encode the secret messages and send them over to the spies.
 On the Fun Translations website, you can search for documentation on the Morse API.
 Here you have access to all of the information you need to make the call - you have an endpoint and an example that demonstrates that the original message is a parameter for the endpoint.
 * Fun Translations: [https://funtranslations.com/api/#morse](https://funtranslations.com/api/#morse)
 * Fun Translations API: [https://api.funtranslations.com/](https://api.funtranslations.com/)